frothkoetter/cdw/README.md

  to_ts bigint,
  row_count bigint);
 ```
+Note: the Default surrogate_key() creates new unique number when new rows inserted

 Next is to create a temporary table of the new format (including prediction and weather)
 ```sql